Chayno1/Milestone-project-4-Cardiff-Magic-Society/README.md

 Emails sent| :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |
 Email has correct data| :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

+From going through website testing all pages and features in different screen views I found all worked as expected except the edit/add magician for hire advert which the issue is documented in coding bugs section.
+The maintenance page explaining this page is currently unavailiable came up as expected.

 ### Website Build Test